patters-match/pceadvance/README.md

 Most CD-ROM games have data in track 2, and a very similar sized second copy of that data as the final track.
 All other tracks are usually audio.
 PCEAdvance cannot play the audio so usually it only needs track 2.
 This can be extracted from a typical ```.bin/.cue``` disc image using a tool such as Isobuster on Windows, or using *bchunk* on macOS or Linux.
-You should include in the ISO filename the required system type: "CD", "SCD" (for Super CD-ROM), or "ACD" (for Arcade CD-ROM).
+You should include in the ISO filename the required system type: (CD), or (SCD) for Super CD-ROM, or (ACD) for Arcade CD-ROM.
 You can determine this by consulting the lists published at https://www.necstasy.net

 Some games do have multiple data tracks (excluding the last duplicate of track 2), and in this case they will need at